AndrewSomorjai/OpenFOAM_SALOME_Propeller_example/README.md

 The following steps use the mesh already contained in this repo and starts with exporting the unv files.

-Open "rotor and stator.hdf" (found in CAD folder) in Salome.
+Open "rotor and stator.hdf" (found in "rotor and stator.hdf.7z") in Salome.
 Export stator mesh as stator.unv into prop/stator Export rotor mesh as rotor.unv into prop/rotor